mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 pediatric clinic in Kosovo.
 That's what I read online.
 And you started a diamond cutting factory in Moscow.
 I mean, how, why, how did that come about?
 I mean, this is really a big change.
-We were just on vacation with my kids.
-And I read this article on a guy that, where he was looking for diamonds, and I told him about this to my kids and he actually found one and proposed with this diamond and that, and he was like, yeah, we are going to do that.
+We were just on vacation with my kids, and I read this article on a guy that, where he was looking for diamonds, and I told about this to my kids and he actually found one and proposed with this diamond and that, and he was like, yeah, we are going to do that.
 And I was like, yes, I didn't even know that it's still a thing.
 So how did you